Key Points About the Series

 Protests: Scoring sheets will be sent to team managers after each Series event.
 Team managers (but not riders) may submit written protests within 24 hours of receiving the scoring sheets.
 Only Series scoring errors may be protested.
 Protests related to the results of a Series event must be resolved by that event and are not subject to review by the Series organizers.

-Champion Systems leader’s jerseys will be awarded for the Individual and Best Young Rider after each event.
+Podiumwear leader’s jerseys will be awarded for the Individual and Best Young Rider after each event.
 A sprint leader’s jersey will also be awarded after each event that included sprint competition.
-Leader’s jersey must be worn in the following series event.
+Leader’s jersey must be worn in the following Series event.

 The Series leader’s jerseys must be worn in Series events.
 In stage races, race leaders’ jerseys will take precedence over the Series leader’s jerseys.
 If the leader in one of the Series competitions is obliged to wear an event’s leader’s jersey, the best placed rider in that Series competition who has no obligation to wear an event jersey will wear the Series jersey.
 Riders who fail to wear a Series leader’s jersey when required to do so will receive no Series points from that event and their team will receive no points from that rider’s performance at that event.